Bulat-Ziganshin/EasyProtoBuf/README.md

 - put_packed_FTYPE writes the value of the packed repeated field

-The field number is the first parameter in put_* calls, and placed in the case label before get_* calls.
+The field number is the first parameter in put_* calls, and is placed in the case label before get_* calls.

-You can use the returned value of get_FTYPE method instead of passing the variable address, e.g. `weight = pb.get_double()`.
+You can use the value returned by the get_FTYPE method instead of passing the variable address, e.g. `weight = pb.get_double()`.

 `get_FTYPE(&var)` accepts an optional second parameter - a pointer to a bool variable, e.g. `pb.get_string(&name, &has_name)`.
-This extra variable is set to `true` after the modification of `var`, allowing the program to check which fields were actually present in the decoded message.
+This extra variable is set to `true` after `var` has been modified, allowing the program to check which fields were actually present in the decoded message.
 This form of `get_FTYPE` is employed in the code generated by Codegen, both for required and optional fields.